 Negotiate First Round Discounts

-But the benefit by communicating over email is that you can skip the awkwardness by asking for any “dealership discounts” off the MSRP.
+But the benefit of email communication is that you can skip the awkwardness by asking for any “dealership discounts” off the MSRP.
 Since you went to Edmunds.com, you should already know what “manufacturer discounts” you qualify for.
 Dealership discounts should be extra.

 Learn Which Dealerships Are Worth Doing Business With

-Emailing all the various dealerships in advance allows helps you to differentiate between dealerships that are professional and respect your time and those that simply don’t care.
+Emailing all the various dealerships in advance helps you differentiate between professional dealerships that respect your time and those that simply don’t care.
 You may be surprised by just how many dealerships were inept or unprofessional in their communication.

-Email allowed me to quickly filter out bad dealerships.
+Email allowed me to filter out bad dealerships quickly.

 If a dealership responds to your questions, attaches window stickers of their available vans, and willingly offers a 1st round discount, that is a dealership worth potentially doing business with.

-Once selecting which dealership and which vehicle you intend to buy, it’s important to a bit more work on your end.
+Once you select which dealership and vehicle you intend to buy, doing more work on your end is important.

 Understand Your Current Starting Price